T e a c h i n g a n d L e a d i n g a n

 Before the meeting:

-5. Make a copy of the section “Overcoming Obstacles” (Section B) for each small group of seminar participants.
+5. Make a copy of the worksheet "Overcoming Obstacles" for each small group of seminar participants.

 6. Study section C on the various options of involvement.
 Be prepared to teach on how a person can get involved in reaching an unreached people group.
 Read each of the stories from this text so that you’ll be ready to read or tell them to your class (or you can use other stories if you have better examples).